What’s The Difference Between EPDM And Silicone Rubber?

 • Aerospace: Utilized in insulation materials for its ability to withstand extreme temperatures.

-• Consumer Goods: Silicone is widely appreciated in household products like kitchenware for its safety and durability.
+• Consumer Goods: Silicone is widely appreciated in household products for its safety and durability.

 Having explored their applications, it’s important to weigh the pros and cons of using Silicone and EPDM for your specific needs.